regisBafutwabo/regisbafutwabo/README.md

 Hi,👋🏾 I'm Regis, I am a software developer with almost 4 years of professional experience.

+Over the last three+ years I have been learning alot on how to improve the developer experience for the teams that I work with by applying some patterns in the way we build our products so that we can create more reliable and easy to upgrade applications.

-Some of the products that I built by myself includes a blockchain explorer(React) and a blockchain wallet(React-native) for an EOS based platform using React and EOSJS while styling them with styled-components and Ant.design.
-I have worked alot with GraphQL that I even created a Apollo client boilerplate(ARCHIVED for now becuse I need to update it to v3) to reduce the time people spend configuring it.
-In these days, I am kinda falling in love with Nextjs since it's hitting most of my boxes😉.
+Some of the products that I worked on includes but not limited to a blockchain explorer(React) and a blockchain wallet(React-native) for an EOS based platform, a cohort-based education platform(Next.js) and others.
+I have become so comfortable with GraphQL APIs that I even created an Apollo client boilerplate(ARCHIVED for now becuse I need to update it to latest version) to reduce the time people spend configuring it.
+I enjoy learning about new technologies that solve a specific problem.
+In these days, I am kinda enjoying what Nextjs has to offer since it's hitting most of my boxes😉.

-Over the last three years I have been learning alot on how to improve the developer experience for the teams that I work with by applying some patterns in the products that we build so that we can make those products reliable and very flexible to change.
-The tech platforms and interests that I am mostly interested in includes but not limited to:
+So far I have professionally used:
 - Reactjs.
 - React-native.
 - NextJS.